 What is it?

-Udwartana works as an exfoliating, herbal-scrub massage that scrubs away dead skin, improves blood circulation and revitalizes the skin.
-The distinct strokes and direction of massage used in Udwartana, however, work at a deeper level than a regular body scrub.
+Udvartana works as an exfoliating, herbal-scrub massage that scrubs away dead skin, improves blood circulation and revitalizes the skin.
+The distinct strokes and direction of massage used in Udvartana, however, work at a deeper level than a regular body scrub.
 It fortifies deep body tissues and works as a wholesome procedure for rejuvenation.
 This herbal body scrub is performed neck down and in a sweeping upward motion opposite to the direction of body hair.
 Udwartana is part of the daily Ayurveda regimen called Dinacharya and is useful in obesity and weight loss programs.

 Synonyms: Sharira Parimarjana, Churnodvartana (powder scrub massage), Utsadana (Paste massage), Ruksha Udvartana (dry powder scrub), Snigdha Udvartana (powders mixed with water/ milk/oil).

 Why is it Best?

 - Udvartana is said to mitigate Kapha Dosha.